RY997/Thesis/thesis.typ

 To address these remaining modifications, Jane manually fine-tunes the exercise, replacing residual references to the previous tasks.
 Once satisfied with the exercise's adaptation to the insertion sort algorithm, Jane publishes the revised exercise for integration into his course.
 ]

+Recognizing the limitations and complexities involved, we set realistic expectations for the LLM's performance and its ability to incorporate continuous feedback.
+In light of these considerations, we shift our focus towards more achievable functionality and specific scenarios within the confines of this thesis.
+As an alternative, we propose a demo scenario that aligns with our practical goals and expectations, aiming to strike a balance between innovation and feasibility.

-The above scenario is more realistic than the previous one as it provides Iris with more specific instructions.
+The demo scenario is more realistic than the previous one as it provides Iris with more specific instructions.
 These precise instructions enhance Iris's comprehension and organizational capabilities, providing a fixed endpoint and constraint.
 Furthermore, users have the capability to monitor the entire process.
 The execution of the corresponding plan only takes place after users approve Iris's proposed plan, enabling them to closely observe the execution process and subsequently review the changes implemented by Iris.
 === Use Case Model

 According to Bruegge and Dutoit, use cases are described as 'a function provided by the system that yields a visible result for an actor' [BD09].
 In the context of this discussion, the actors are represented by editors interacting with the system Iris.